 Professor of biochemistry Isaac Asimov puts his faith in his emotions by claiming that his atheism is not entirely based upon reason: “I am an atheist, out and out.
 I’ve been an atheist for years and years, but somehow I felt it was intellectually unrespectable to say one was an atheist, because it assumed knowledge that one didn’t have.
 Somehow it was better to say one was a humanist or an agnostic.
 I finally decided that I’m a creature of emotion as well as of reason.
 Emotionally, I’m an atheist.
 I don’t have the evidence to prove that God doesn’t exist, but I so strongly suspect that he doesn’t that I don’t want to waste my time” (49).

-Some atheists have a serious axe to grind with religion.
-For example, atheist philosopher Paul Edwards parallels religious belief to “sick dreams” when he said that “The sooner these sick dreams are eliminated from the human scene the better” (57)
+It is worth noting some quotes from atheist who really hate religion.
+The philosopher Paul Edwards parallels religious belief to “sick dreams” when he said that “The sooner these sick dreams are eliminated from the human scene the better” (57)

 Jon O’Hair of American Atheists claims that “This world would be the best of all possible worlds if “faith” was eradicated from the face of the earth” (58).

-Dawkins is similar in tactics when, at a Reason Rally, he urged attending atheists to “Mock them, ridicule them… in public” (61).
+Dawkins stated something very similar at a Reason Rally where he urged attending atheists to “Mock them, ridicule them… in public” (61).

-And perhaps many would think Sam Harris had crossed the boundary when he revealed the sort of wish that he would desire to come true: “If I could wave a magic wand and get rid of either rape or religion, I would not hesitate to get rid of religion” (63).
+Some might think that Sam Harris crossed a boundary when he stated: “If I could wave a magic wand and get rid of either rape or religion, I would not hesitate to get rid of religion” (63).

-The 19th century French philosopher Pierre-Joseph Proudhon would imply that intelligent men cannot be religious when he said that: “The first duty of free and intelligent man is to chase the idea of God out of his conscience incessantly” (73).
+The nineteenth century French philosopher Pierre-Joseph Proudhon implied that intelligent men cannot be religious when he said that: “The first duty of free and intelligent man is to chase the idea of God out of his conscience incessantly” (73).

-According to biologist Provine that “even if every case of theistic belief could plausibly be explained in terms of some naturalistic theory or other, that still wouldn’t exclude positive answers to the questions ‘Does God exist?’ and ‘Is belief in God warranted?’”
+According to William Provine, “even if every case of theistic belief could plausibly be explained in terms of some naturalistic theory or other, that still wouldn’t exclude positive answers to the questions ‘Does God exist?’ and ‘Is belief in God warranted?’”
 (70).